konflux-ci/release-service-catalog/tasks/collect-data/README.md

 | snapshot             | Namespaced name of the Snapshot                    | No       | -             |
 | subdirectory         | Subdirectory inside the workspace to be used.      | Yes      | -             |

+## Changes in 4.2.0
+  * Replace redirects with `tee` so that more is output in the task log to make debugging easier

 ## Changes in 4.1.0
   * releaseNotes.type is allowed in both Release and ReleasePlan CRs